-Following each Reporting Period, the Program Entity must report in its ER Monitoring Report any "inability, in full or in part, to transfer Title to ERs to the Trustee" or "any Title Contest by any Contesting Party," how and to what extent the Program Entity has resolved such inability or Title Contest, and "any remaining inability to transfer Title to ERs or any remaining Title Contest" (see General Conditions, section 15.01(b)).
-In reporting a Title Contest, the Program Entity should identify the Contesting Party, provide a detailed description of the nature of the contest, and describe the area in the Accounting Area that is affected by such contest, and how the Program Entity has endeavored to resolve such Title Contest.
+3 The term 'Title Contest' is defined in the General Conditions as "an event in which a Contesting Party contests the validity of any past or future transfer of Title to ERs, free of any interest, encumbrance or claim of a Third Party other than in accordance with the ERPA, from the Program Entity to the Trustee during the [term of the ERPA]."

+Entity has endeavored to resolve such Title Contest.
 Together with the ER Monitoring Report, the Program Entity "shall also provide the Trustee with documentary and other evidence demonstrating the Program Entity's ability to transfer to the Trustee Title to ERs regarding ERs that have been generated during the preceding Reporting Period" (see General Conditions, Section 15.01(b)).